mohanaprasad1994/RNA-Seq-Tutorial/RNA-Seq-Tutorial.md

 3. This method also determines the number of SVs by itself.
 It cannot give arbitary number of SVs

-1)
-2) Get library size corrected count matrix using DESeq2 (see above).
-3) Decide the threshold at which you are going to call a gene 'expressed', e.g. a gene is expressed if it has an average expression >5 counts, and zero counts in no more than 20% of your individuals (to avoid tails).
-This is an ad-hoc step and it depends on your sample size.
-I can help you decide what threshold to use.
-4) Create new count matrix, only with expressed genes (according to your definition in (3) and compute variance stabilized matrix (see above).

 ```R
 #refer: http://bioconductor.org/packages/release/bioc/vignettes/sva/inst/doc/sva.pdf